 The Ontario Health Insurance Plan (OHIP) provides residents of Ontario with free basic health care services (generally excluding dental services) that are medically necessary.
 Services covered include visits to a family doctor, specialists, and hospital stays.

 To obtain a health card for the first time, apply in person at Service Ontario, 1201 Division Street (Kingslake Plaza).
 Children do not need to be present to apply.
-Application forms and documentation you need to bring can be found at https://www.services.gov.on.ca/locations/serviceDetails.do?id=11282
+Click here for Application forms and documentation you need to bring.

-Newcomers to Ontario must wait three months before the Ontario Health Insurance Plan (OHIP) coverage starts.
+Newcomers to Canada must wait three months before the Ontario Health Insurance Plan (OHIP) coverage starts.
 The waiting period begins on the date you establish residence in Ontario.
-During the waiting period, the university requires you and your dependants to take out interim coverage with the University Health Insurance Plan (UHIP).
+During the waiting period, the university requires you and your dependants to sign up for interim coverage with the University Health Insurance Plan (UHIP).
 Follow the link for enrollment information, forms and fees, and where to go to enroll.
 You will need to make an appointment to visit the Human Resources department to finalize your UHIP enrollment.
 This must be done within 30 days of your arrival in Kingston, or a $500 fine will apply.